in future generations

 INVESTORS AND DONORS

-The Fund capital structure as of June 2019 includes investors in all share classes.
-The junior tranche is funded by the German Federal Ministry for Economic Cooperation and Development (BMZ) represented by the German Development Bank (KFW).
+The Fund capital structure as of 31 December 2021 includes investors in all share classes.
+The Junior Tranche is funded by the German Federal Ministry for Economic Cooperation and Development (BMZ) represented by the German Development Bank (KFW).

 The mezzanine tranche is funded by CDC Group (the UK’s DFI), by OPEC Fund for International Development (OFID) and by BlueOrchard Finance (the Fund and TA Manager).
 Please see joint press release here.